hsharrison/experimentator/README.rst

 What are your options for handling the things that **experimentator** doesn't do?
 Here's a short selection:

 * experimental design
-    * `pyDOE <http://pythonhosted.org/pyDOE/>`_: Construct design matrices that experimentator can use to construct your experiment.
+    * `pyDOE <http://pythonhosted.org/pyDOE/>`_: Construct design matrices in a format that experimentator can use to build your experiment.
 * graphics
     * `Pygame <http://pygame.org/news.html>`_: Very popular but not platform-independent.
     * `Pyglet <http://www.pyglet.org/>`_: A smaller community than Pygame, but my personal preference.
 Works with callbacks rather than with an explicit event loop.
 Platform-independent and includes OpenGL bindings.